-Are you considering moving your nonprofit to the United States or opening a branch here?
+Are you considering moving your nonprofit corporation to the United States or opening a branch here?
 If so, we're excited to have you.
 Nonprofit businesses support the community throughout the world, helping people and animals get what they need and taking care of the environment.
 Though there are a couple of things you'll have to do to expand (or simply move here), they aren't particularly difficult.
 In this article, we'll take a look at the forms, fees, and legalities of moving your foreign nonprofit to the United States.
 Let's get started.

 Unless there is a legal issue with it in your country of origin, the United States gladly accepts foreign nonprofit organizations through their borders.
 When everyone is legally allowed to work within the United States or you're hiring locally, all you need to do is fill out a form with your chosen state's tax office and file the registration fee.
 This ranges from $15 to around $75 depending on which state you want to settle in.